-Well, being in Brazil for my New Year’s vacation, I have had many opportunities to “study” the famous Brazilian buttocks — that is, on the sun-drenched sandy beaches!
+Well, being in Brazil for part of my training, I have had many opportunities to “study” the famous Brazilian buttocks — that is, on the sun-drenched sandy beaches!

 So what’s so special about the Brazilian buttocks, one might ask?

 Brazil became a great nation with the help of by many cultures, which included natives, Portuguese, Spanish, Italians, Jews, Japanese, and Arabs.
 But the famous buttocks likely come from the African slaves, who arrived in Brazil during the 16th, 17th, and 18th centuries — about 4 million total — to work on the sugarcane and coffee plantations and in the diamond and gold mines.